hmeng/the-gen-z-catechism/chapters/post-15.md

 ---
-layout: default
+layout: chapter
-title: "Post 15"
+title: "Post #15: What did God want from the first humans?"
 ---
 # Post #15: What did God want from the first humans?